 Before starting an application, review each lender’s general requirements for refinancing auto loans to get an idea whether you’re eligible to apply before starting an application.
 These might include a minimum credit score, or restrictions on your current lender and vehicle age and mileage.

 Here’s an overview of what some lenders look for along with common information needed to apply.

 Qualifying to refinance a car loan

 As part of the underwriting process, the lender might review your income, other debt obligations, and credit scores or credit reports.
-Your approval, loan terms and loan amount may depend on their findings.
+Your approval, loan terms and loan amount may depend on its findings.

 Contrary to popular belief, low credit scores may not necessarily exclude you from refinancing.
 That’s not to say good credit isn’t important, though, as higher credit scores could lead to better terms, such as a lower interest rate.

 Specific requirements vary from one lender to another, but here are some factors lenders may consider when deciding whether you can refinance with them.

 - Your vehicle’s age — Vehicles depreciate (lose value) over time, and you may not be able to refinance older vehicles.
 For example, Capital One won’t refinance a vehicle that’s more than seven years old, while Bank of America will go up to 10 years.

 - The mileage on your vehicle — Mileage can also affect a vehicle’s value, and you may not be able to refinance a high-mileage car or truck.
 That cutoff is fewer than 125,000 miles at Bank of America, while online lender OpenRoad Lending will refinance a vehicle that has up to 140,000 miles.